 in the town.
 The Jews owned most of the shops and craft workshops (tailoring, leather stitching),

-forest explorationby A. Aszkenazy, J. Nirenblat, and M. Becher.
+by A. Cukier; forest exploration by A. Aszkenazy, J. Nirenblat, and M. Becher.
 A tailor shop was run by

 Ch.
 Birbaum, A. Gros, N. Helfman, K. Lederman, D. Moskal, and H. Moskal.
 A bakery was run